cyralinc/terraform-aws-sidecar-ec2/docs/networking.md

 * `load_balancer_scheme`: set to `"internet-facing"`.
 * `associate_public_ip_address` set to `true`.

-## Private load balancer and private EC2 instances

-To deploy an entirely private sidecar, use the following parameters:

-* `subnets`: provide private subnets in the same VPC.
-These subnets will be used for both the EC2 instances and the load balancer.
-All the provided subnets must have a route to the internet through a NAT gateway.
-* `load_balancer_scheme`: set to `"internal"` (this is the default value).
-* `associate_public_ip_address` set to `false` (this is the default value).

 ## Public load balancer and private EC2 instances

 To deploy a public load balancer and private EC2 instances, use the following parameters: